starwisp/Civizard-tileset-archeology/README.md

 Let us see if we find more in the future.

 Duckstation PSX Emulator: https://www.duckstation.org/
-XnViewMP Image viewer: (quick overview of the contents of tim file folders, cannot easily flip through CLUTs) - https://www.xnview.com
+XnViewMP Image viewer (tim files as thumbnails in folders; cannot easily flip through CLUTs): https://www.xnview.com
 No$PSX emulator/debugger: https://problemkaputt.de/psx.htm
 _________
 ### Acknowledgments